 - Flapping over the parking lot at my kids’ school, while being harassed by a raven.

 - Attending a high school track meet.
 An adult and an immature bald eagle perched in nearby trees, hunting rodents in a field.
-Later, the adult circled repeatedly over the track as boys set up for the 1600m relay.
+Later, the adult circled repeatedly over the track, as if curious about the 1600m relay.

 - Flying low over my yard during high water.
 With tough fishing on the river a mile away, the eagle may have been looking for more prey options.
 (My three hens appeared to get a good adrenaline rush out of this flyover, but were unharmed.)